mrodozov/homelabboardworks/odroid_M1S/ubuntu_20/README.md

 # current version works fine and no more NIC problems.

 ## Install
-# burn the image on SSD card. put it in and power on
+# burn the image on sdcard. put it in and power on

 unxz ubuntu-20.04-gnome-desktop-odroidm1s-20240326.img.xz
 sudo dd if=ubuntu-20.04-gnome-desktop-odroidm1s-20240326.img of=/dev/mmcblk0 bs=1M status=progress